Dent selected All-MW and Defensive Team, Gomez named All-Freshman Team

 It was a rebuilding year in 2011-12 with the program having to replace four graduating seniors including MW Player of the Year Aubrey Vandiver and First Team All-MW selection Hillary Carlson.
 Depsite finishing the non-conference schedule 4-9, they would rally in Mountain West play to go 7-7 on their way to a fifth place finish.
 The Cowgirls finished the season 12-17 overall and 1-1 at the MW championships.
 They won their opener against the TCU Frogs but lost to the eventual conference champion and number one seed San Diego State Aztecs.
 Three players garnered postseason honors for the ninth straight year.
 Chaundra Sewell was selected Second Team All-Conference and to the All-Defensive Team.
 Freshman Kayla Woodward earned Third Team All-Conference honors followed by junior Ashley Sickles who was an Honorable Mention All-MW selection.

 During his time, the Cowgirls have been successful in the classroom as well.
-He has coached 59 Academic All-MW student-athletes, while 40 have been named MW Scholar Athlete.
+Including players that earned honors multiple times 70 Academic All-MW student-athletes while 43 have been MW Scholar Athlete.

 Legerski came to Wyoming following a highly-successful stint at the University of Utah.
 As an assistant (1991-1998), and later associate head coach (1998-2003) for Elaine Elliott, he was part of the most successful women’s program in the history of both the Western Athletic and Mountain West Conferences.
 The Utes compiled a 254-96 record while he was there, including seven league titles.
 They were 135-35 in conference play.